TuurDutoit/game2go/README.md

 Game2Go
 =======

+## Warning: I no longer support Game2Go!
+I stopped developement on this a few months ago.

 Game2go is a simple, but very fast 2d sidescroller engine, written in javascript.
 In just a few lines of code, you can create a basic game. - By GOAT! studios